oppia/oppia-web-developer-docs/Backend-tests.md

 #### Per-file coverage

-Above, we discussed overall coverage, which measures to how much of our code runs when all the tests run.
+Above, we discussed overall coverage, which measures how much of our code runs when all the tests run.
 Per-file coverage is similar, but it measures only how much of a file runs when that file's associated test file runs.
 We are working to achieve full per-file coverage, but since that work is incomplete, we currently allow files in the exclusion list `scripts/backend_tests_incomplete_coverage.txt` to have incomplete per-file line and branch coverage (though they must still have 100% overall line coverage).

 If your changes result in incomplete per-file coverage of a file not in the exclusion list, you'll see an error like this: